-Here is a little cheat sheet so you can know the best baking apples for your cooking needs!
+Here is a little cheat sheet so you can know the best baking apples for your dishes and cooking needs!

-These apples are typically known for their tart and sweet flavor and are the perfect apple for your pies and turnovers.
+These apples are typically known for their sweet-tart flavor and sweet-tart taste and are the perfect apple for your pies and turnovers.
 Plus, they are pretty good to just snack on as well!

 If you’ve ever snacked on a Braeburn apple, you know that they are delicious.
-People buy this variety of apple for homemade applesauce generally.
+People buy this variety of apples for homemade applesauce.
 You can still use this variety for pies and tarts.

 Golden Delicious apples can be used in pies, they are absolutely yummy when cooked in a skillet with a bit of butter or coconut oil.
-Once they are cooked down to where they are softer but still keeping their shape, it’s time to sprinkle them with a bit of cinnamon and sugar to really kick in that flavor.
-It’s the perfect dessert without the guilt!
-(But if you do wanna add some guilt to it, pair up your fried apples with a scoop or two of vanilla ice cream!)
+Once they are cooked down to where they are softer but still keep their shape, it’s time to sprinkle them with a bit of cinnamon and brown sugar to really kick in that flavor.
+It’s the perfect dessert without guilt!
+(But if you do want to add some guilt to it, pair up your fried apples with a scoop or two of vanilla ice cream!)

 Known to be a bit tart, they are good apples for pies and applesauce.
 I would also say it’s a safe wager that they’d make some great caramel apples as well!